salylgw/gammath_spot/README.md

 # HOWTO install

-If you want to use the GUI, it is <u>recommended to install miniconda</u> and then use following commands in your miniconda shell for installing gammath-spot:
+If you want to use the GUI, it is <u>recommended to install miniconda</u> (latest version for Python 3.10) and then use following commands in your miniconda shell for installing gammath-spot:

  1. `conda install -c conda-forge ta-lib`
  2. `conda install statsmodels`